 The possession, use, distribution, or sale of illegal drugs or controlled substances, including but not limited to marijuana, LSD or any other hallucinogenic drugs, cocaine, Ecstasy, GHB, barbiturates or other depressants, amphetamines or other stimulants, or the misuse of any prescription drug constitutes a violation of federal, state, and municipal laws and College regulations.
 Further, the possession, use or sale of drug paraphernalia, including but not limited to pipes, and bongs, is strictly prohibited.

-Though legal in Michigan, medical marijuana is not permitted on campus property.
+Though legal in Michigan, medical and recreational marijuana are not permitted on campus property.
 The College receives a great deal of federal funding for student financial aid, and federal restrictions on marijuana supersede Michigan state law.
-Simply put, permitting medical marijuana on campus may jeopardize the ability of the College to receive federal funding.
+Simply put, permitting marijuana on campus may jeopardize the ability of the College to receive federal funding.
 Because of this, medical marijuana is prohibited on campus property.

 Violators will be subject to the full range of sanctions available to the College, including but not limited to substance abuse assessment, education, probation, removal from housing, suspension and expulsion.
 Violations involving the distribution or sale of drugs will lead to suspension or expulsion as minimum sanctions.